Ranked! FourFourTwo's top 10 most exciting derbies in British football

 2. Manchester City vs Manchester United

+Don’t be fooled into thinking this is a rivalry created by cash – City and United have gone at it hammer and tongs even when they weren’t on a level playing field.

 In the Premier League era alone, two of City’s most memorable derby wins came in less moneyed times, from Shaun Goater inspiring a 3-1 victory in the last derby at Maine Road to 2004’s 4-1 triumph.
-Neither will United fans forget their 1993-94 team coming from 2-0 down to win 3-2 in the blue part of Manchester.
+Neither will United fans forget their 1993/94 team coming from 2-0 down to win 3-2 in the blue part of Manchester, especially as City fans sang “two-nil and you f**ked it up” in reference to their rivals’ Champions League exit to Galatasaray.
+There’s nothing like tempting fate.

+Nor is this a rivalry in City minds only.
+Why else would the Red Devils be responsible for eight of the derby’s 10 red cards since 1992?
+They weren’t all Roy Keane on Alf-Inge Haaland.

 1. Arsenal vs Tottenham

+Once upon a time, Spurs fans could see this game as little more than an opportunity to put their superior rivals’ noses out of joint, especially after Arsenal’s Invincibles won the league at White Hart Lane in 2004.
+However, the past decade has seen the sides grow closer together – albeit not in friendship.
 Off-field narratives have taken this fixture to a new level, with 2017’s title-chasing, stadium-building, homegrown Spurs outfit underscoring Arsenal’s stagnation.
-Yet it’s the matches themselves that make the North London Derby a classic.
+Yet it is the matches themselves that make the North London Derby a classic.

 Predicting the outcomes is a fool’s errand.
-Tottenham’s 5-1 tonking of the Gunners in the 2007-08 League Cup semi-final second leg followed 21 derbies without a Spurs victory.
+Tottenham’s 5-1 tonking of the Gunners in the 2007/08 League Cup semi-final second leg followed 21 derby matches without a Spurs victory.
 Neither team has scored more than twice in any of their last 10 meetings, yet there’s been only one goalless draw this century.
+Goals fly in from anywhere (David Bentley, 40 yards) and from any source (Noureddine Naybet, anyone?).

+Things have calmed down a bit of late, following a bonkers 10-year run between 2003 and 2013 that brought 101 goals in 25 games, including a 4-4 draw and a 5-4 away win for Arsenal that Jose Mourinho dismissed as “a hockey score”, because people briefly weren’t paying attention to him.
+The highlights of those matches serve to suggest that the main reason north London derbies have fewer goals now is that both teams have vaguely competent goalkeepers.

+But it’s not all about goals.
+The 1-1 draw at Highbury in 1995 was a classic of its time, and not long before that came Paul Gascoigne’s famous free-kick at Wembley.

 The modern North London Derby has everything: two teams fighting at the same level, background stories still unfolding for both clubs, tight contests, exotic talent and local stars.
 Above all, it has an endless capacity to surprise us.
-What more could you want?
+What more could you want from a derby?

 Get the best features, fun and footballing frolics straight to your inbox every week.